2013–2014 Atlantic winter storms in Europe: November/December 2013

 Late November and early December saw an area of high pressure positioned to the west of Britain and Ireland, this directed the westerly path of weather systems moving over the Atlantic to the north of the UK, along which the storms developed before impacting across the Nordic countries.
 Lows moving to the north of the United Kingdom meant that November was fairly dry for the country.
 December saw long periods of calm conditions in France also with dry and sunny weather predominating.
 A change in the weather regime began as active depressions brought strong rain and snowfall to the mountains towards the month end.
 Until 13 December, France (and UK and Ireland) were protected by a powerful anticyclone stretched from the Maghreb to the British Isles, which deflected the Atlantic storm track north into Scandinavia.
 The Nordic nations were affected by a series of storms, including Hilde (17 November), Oskari (1 dec), Xaver (5–7 Dec), Ivar (12 Dec) and Zaki and Adam (14–15 Dec).
 Cyclone Xaver is predominantly known for the North sea storm surge of 5 December in the UK.
 The high pressure over Britain, Ireland and the Atlantic moved east during mid December, opening the way for areas of low pressure to reach western Europe.
 During mid-December a strong temperature gradient established over eastern North America (temperatures in New York 21 C, Montreal -7 C), which enhanced the jetstream in the North Atlantic.
 The lows moved under this powerful jet stream where they explosively deepened before reaching Western Europe.

 Christmas and New Year storms

 Bernd (18–19 December)

-The first storm of this period was named Bernd, it was also given the name Emily after Emily Brontë the author, who died on 19 December 165 years ago, and who wrote Wuthering Heights which featured constant stormy weather by some press.
-Met Éireann issued red warnings for wind at 9:00am 18 December to Donegal, Galway, Leitrim, Mayo and Sligo.
+The first storm of this period was named Bernd, it was also given the name Emily by some press, after Emily Brontë the author, who died on 19 December 165 years ago, and who wrote Wuthering Heights which featured constant stormy weather.
+Met Éireann issued red warnings for wind at 9:00am on 18 December for counties Donegal, Galway, Leitrim, Mayo and Sligo.
 The UK Met Office issued orange warnings for the Highlands, Western Isles, Strathclyde and Northern Ireland.